UN Global Compact

 CourtHeath promotes strong governance – “the systems and processes that ensure the overall effectiveness of an entity – whether a business, government or multilateral institution.”

-The United Nations considers that “promoting good governance is a multi-dimensional challenge, which requires efforts that are mutually reinforcing.
+The United Nations highlights that “promoting good governance is a multi-dimensional challenge, which requires efforts that are mutually reinforcing.
 For example, anti-corruption is essential to the rule of law and peace-building because corruption negatively impacts state capacity, social inclusion, and management of natural resources.
 Peace is an enabler of sustainable development and is a pre-condition for the establishment of the rule of law and efforts to reduce corruption.
 Finally, rule of law is necessary to effectively address the drivers of violent conflict, illicit financial flows, and impunity, and to provide a legal framework which ensures impartiality and predictability.”

 CourtHeath’s UN Global Compact Communication on Progress